 - Helped students to be successful in nontraditional programs through the creation of positive classroom environments, encouragement of parent, peer and employer support, and efforts to support continuous program improvement.

-- Assisted LEAs to work with business and industry to help place students in meaningful, self-sufficient careers.
+- Assisted local educational agencies (LEAs) to work with business and industry to help students acquire current industry skills sets.

-- Increased focus on all aspects of special populations needs in career-technical education through statewide leadership, professional development and technical assistance to local education agencies.
+- Increased focus on all aspects of special populations needs in career technical education (CTE) through statewide leadership, professional development, and technical assistance to LEAs.

-Carl D. Perkins Vocational and Technical Education Act leadership funds ($150,000 per year shared with California Community Colleges).
+Perkins funds of $150,000 per year are shared with California Community Colleges.

-These programs serve all Career-Technical Education students, but especially those classified as Special Populations under Perkins III, including:
+These programs serve all CTE students, but especially those classified as Special Populations under Perkins V including:

 - Individuals with disabilities;

-- Individuals from economically disadvantaged families, including foster children;
+- Individuals from economically disadvantaged families, including low-income youth and adults;

 - Single parents, including single pregnant women;